Skip to primary navigation Skip to content Skip to footer

 As this is an overnight trip to one of the most remote areas in the Everglades, it’s important to come prepared.
 There is no dock at Cape Sable, so you may get your feet wet when stepping off the boat.
 Temperatures during this time of year can vary, with daytime highs in the 80s and nighttime lows in the 60s, so please pack layers and extra clothing to stay comfortable.

 This is a primitive camping experience with no facilities at Cape Sable.
 Participants should be prepared to use the restroom in the wilderness and bring enough food, snacks, water, and personal items to feel comfortable overnight.
-While all camping gear, meals, and instruction are provided, bringing the right clothing, insect protection, and personal supplies will ensure you are fully ready to enjoy this rare and immersive photography adventure under the stars.
+While all camping gear, and instruction are provided, bringing the right clothing, insect protection, and personal supplies will ensure you are fully ready to enjoy this rare and immersive photography adventure under the stars.

 About Your Instructor: